-This club is the premier leadership and tactical organization of Bowling Green State University and it is open to all university students.
+This Ranger Challenge/Club is the premier leadership and tactical organization of Bowling Green State University and it is open to all university students.
 In Ranger Club, meetings are held periodically in order to teach the students how to become a more proficient and tactical leader.
 We discuss topics such as teambuilding, communication, knot tying, close quarter combat, weapon safety, leadership skills and many other useful topics.
-In addition to classroom meetings, we engage in fun activities such as paintball outings, University sponsored 5ks and other engaging activities.
-Another aspect of the Ranger Club is the prestigious chance to compete at the Ranger Challenge games held in Fort Knox Kentucky.
+In addition to classroom meetings, we engage in fun activities such as paintball outings, University sponsored 5Ks and other engaging activities.
+Another aspect of the Ranger Club is the prestigious chance to compete at the Ranger Challenge games held in Fort Knox, KY.
 This is the “varsity sport” of Army ROTC.
 While Ranger Club concentrates on mental learning and growth, the Ranger Challenge competition takes it a step further.
 Students will take the information taught in Ranger Club and add physical training, focusing on push-ups, sit-ups and long distance running.
-In October, the Ranger Club will send two teams of the brightest and best members to represent Bowling Green State University at the competition held in Fort Knox, Kentucky.
-The teams will be competing against 15 to 20 other universities from our area who will also send their varsity members.
-Overall the Ranger Club provides students from all walks of life with extensive leadership training that will continually benefit them in all aspects of their future careers.
-For more information contact the RC president, Mike Perozeni.
+In October, the Ranger Club will send a team of the brightest and best members to represent Bowling Green State University at the competition held in Fort Knox, Kentucky.
+The team will be competing against 15 to 20 other universities from our area who will also send their varsity members.
+Overall, the Ranger Club provides students from all walks of life with extensive leadership training that will continually benefit them in all aspects of their future careers.
+For more information contact the Ranger Challenge presidents, Joseph Catalano or Cole Hosterman.

 The National Society of Pershing Rifles is a drill team organization for college level students.
 The organization was founded in 1894 by John J. Pershing while at the University of Nebraska.
 The organization is one of the oldest officially recognized fraternal organizations in the Armed Forces.

-Each year the organization represents BGSU by participating at the annual national Society of Pershing Rifles national Convention and Drill Competition (NATCON).
-Over 47 universities compete in various categories of regulation drill (like proficiency at performing a color guard) and various exhibition drills like trick drilles that involve spinning or throwing the rifels.
+Each year the organization represents BGSU by participating at the national Society of Pershing Rifles national Convention and Drill Competition (NATCON).
+Over 47 universities compete in various categories of regulation drill (like proficiency at performing a color guard) and various exhibition drills like trick drills that involve spinning or throwing the rifles.
 Bowling Green State University is the home to the 2006 Exhibition Drill Soloist National Champion.
-The past years Pershing Rifles members honored the organization and BGSU by winning the 2008 National Champion Exhibition Drill Duet.
+Pershing Rifles members have also honored the organization and BGSU by winning the 2008 National Champion Exhibition Drill Duet.
 Active membership is open to college students enrolled at a University that hosts a Pershing Rifles company.
-Members may be either male or female and while a majority has affiliation with the military it is not a prerequisite for membership.
+Members may be either male or female, and while a majority has affiliation with the military, it is not a prerequisite for membership.

-To get more information about the Pershing Rifles, contact the club president, Robert Duszik.
+To get more information about the Pershing Rifles, contact the club president, Amanda Mascara